Coastal GasLink protesters sentenced after pleading guilty to criminal contempt | CBC News

 An 'enormously principled person'

 The joint submission recommended that Tammen allow each of the defendants to either opt for a fine or community service.
-Williams, Staats and Sylvestor all chose to pay the fine, while Goskey and Sylvestor opted for service.
+Williams, Staats and Sylvestor all chose to pay the fine, while Goskey and Wong opted for service.

 Goskey, Wong and Sylvestor were all in the courtroom.